Skip to main content

 Potential Side Effects

-• Restlessness or insomnia if taken late in the day
+• Insomnia or difficulty sleeping (especially if taken in the evening)

 Drug & Supplement Interactions